endlesstory0428/Graph-Cities/README.md

-# Atlas Edge Decomposition Algorithm
+# Atlas Edge Decomposition Algorithm + Waves decomposition

 This is the fast, scalable implementation of [edge decomposition based on fixed points of degree peeling][edge-decomp] used in [Atlas][atlas].
 This also includes the implementation for further decompositions of the peel layers into waves.